makrai/notes/ehmann18-emo-ice-content-anal-diar-Antarctic.md

     during the mid-winter period (Gunderson and Nelson 1963)
   * three-stage model (Rohrer 1961)
   * Gunderson (1973) also found three distinct phases
 * In an early empirical study in Antarctica, Palmai (1963)
-  * year divided period into four segments and found that
+  * year divided into four segments and found that
   * The third-quarter saw some further decline in morale, reflected also in irritability of the more responsible members
   * Earls (1969) also described a four-quarter general adjustment pattern in submarine crews
 * In 1991, Bechtel and Berning coined the term “third-quarter phenomenon,” though, originally only “for the sake of convenience”
-  * empirical support of the model: Harrison & Connors,84,
-    Stuster, Bachelard, & Suedfeld,00, Sandal,00, and Décamps & Rosnet,05
+  * empirical support of the model: Harrison & Connors 84, Stuster, Bachelard, & Suedfeld 00, Sandal 00, and Décamps & Rosnet 05
   * hE, Steel and Suedfeld found no evidence of this pattern of emotionality (Steel, 2001; Steel & Suedfeld, 1991)